MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EmailTenantSettings.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-EmailTenantSettings cmdlet to view whether priority account protection is enabled or disabled in the Microsoft Defender for Office 365 organization.
+Use the Get-EmailTenantSettings cmdlet to view whether priority account protection is enabled or disabled in your Microsoft Defender for Office 365 organization.
 For more information about priority accounts, see [Manage and monitor priority accounts](https://docs.microsoft.com/microsoft-365/admin/setup/priority-accounts).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).